-What are the best goats for pets?
+The best goats for pets typically have gentle temperaments, are easy to handle, and are adaptable to various environments.
+What is the best breed goats for pets?
 Well honestly, this can vary a bit depending a number of circumstances.
 And situations.

 Our goats have become little members of our family and I’ve become quite attached to several of them.
 Besides being adorable, goats make great pets.
 This list isn’t all inclusive to what you can keep as pets.